Animalisms

 Animalisms is the third studio album by the English R&B/blues rock band the Animals, and was released in the United Kingdom in May 1966 on Decca Records.
 It was the first Animals album to be produced by Tom Wilson as well as the first to feature keyboardist Dave Rowberry after the May 1965 departure of original keyboardist Alan Price.
-It reached No. 4 on the UK Albums Chart and remained there for 17 weeks.
+It reached number four on the Record Retailer Albums Chart and remained there for 17 weeks.